Quadric: Euclidean space

 where $A, B, \ldots, J$ are real numbers, and at least one of A, B, and C is nonzero.

 The quadric surfaces are classified and named by their shape, which corresponds to the orbits under affine transformations.
 That is, if an affine transformation maps a quadric onto another one, they belong to the same class, and share the same name and many properties.

 The principal axis theorem shows that for any (possibly reducible) quadric, a suitable change of Cartesian coordinates or, equivalently, a Euclidean transformation allows putting the equation of the quadric into a unique simple form on which the class of the quadric is immediately visible.
 This form is called the normal form of the equation, since two quadrics have the same normal form if and only if there is a Euclidean transformation that maps one quadric to the other.
 The normal forms are as follows:

-where the $\varepsilon_i$ are either 1, –1 or 0, except $\varepsilon_3$ which takes only the value 0 or 1.
+where the $\varepsilon_i$ are either 1, −1 or 0, except $\varepsilon_3$ which takes only the value 0 or 1.

 Each of these 17 normal forms corresponds to a single orbit under affine transformations.
 In three cases there are no real points: $\varepsilon_1=\varepsilon_2=1$ (imaginary ellipsoid), $\varepsilon_1=0, \varepsilon_2=1$ (imaginary elliptic cylinder), and $\varepsilon_4=1$ (pair of complex conjugate parallel planes, a reducible quadric).
 In one case, the imaginary cone, there is a single point ($\varepsilon_1=1, \varepsilon_2=0$).
 If $\varepsilon_1=\varepsilon_2=0,$ one has a line (in fact two complex conjugate intersecting planes).
 For $\varepsilon_3=0,$ one has two intersecting planes (reducible quadric).
 For $\varepsilon_4=0,$ one has a double plane.
 For $\varepsilon_4=-1,$ one has two parallel planes (reducible quadric).

 Thus, among the 17 normal forms, there are nine true quadrics: a cone, three cylinders (often called degenerate quadrics) and five non-degenerate quadrics (ellipsoid, paraboloids and hyperboloids), which are detailed in the following tables.
 The eight remaining quadrics are the imaginary ellipsoid (no real point), the imaginary cylinder (no real point), the imaginary cone (a single real point), and the reducible quadrics, which are decomposed in two planes; there are five such decomposed quadrics, depending whether the planes are distinct or not, parallel or not, real or complex conjugate.

 When two or more of the parameters of the canonical equation are equal, one obtains a quadric of revolution, which remains invariant when rotated around an axis (or infinitely many axes, in the case of the sphere).

 Definition and basic properties

 An affine quadric is the set of zeros of a polynomial of degree two.
 When not specified otherwise, the polynomial is supposed to have real coefficients, and the zeros are points in a Euclidean space.
 However, most properties remain true when the coefficients belong to any field and the points belong in an affine space.
-As usually in algebraic geometry, it is often useful to consider points over an algebraically closed field containing the polynomial coefficients, generally the complex numbers, when the coefficients are real.
+As usual in algebraic geometry, it is often useful to consider points over an algebraically closed field containing the polynomial coefficients, generally the complex numbers, when the coefficients are real.